 - 6.1 Following the first hearing of an application initiating a proceeding, the proceeding will be listed for further directions before the Judge within approximately three months.
-The purpose of the directions hearing is to provide for the future management of the proceeding taking into account the progress of related criminal proceedings and any further applications made or proposed to be made in the proceeding. - 6.2 Directions hearings will be held on a List directions day at 9:30am or such other date and time as the Court advises.
-During the Court vacation period all urgent directions matters should be addressed to the Practice Court Coordinator. - 6.3 Where a practitioner anticipates that a matter set down for a directions hearing will exceed 30 minutes, the practitioner should advise the Associate as soon as practicable.
-Where necessary the Associate may re-schedule the hearing of that matter.
+The purpose of the directions hearing is to provide for the future management of the proceeding taking into account the progress of related criminal proceedings and any further applications made or proposed to be made in the proceeding. - 6.2 Directions hearings will be held on a List directions day at 9:30am or such other date and time as the Court advises. - 6.3 Where a practitioner anticipates that a matter set down for a directions hearing will exceed 30 minutes, the practitioner should advise the Registry Lawyer as soon as practicable.
+Where necessary the Registry Lawyer may re-schedule the hearing of that matter.
 Both the urgency of the matter and the Court's business will be taken into account in fixing a new date.

-Conviction based applications may also be made to the Court as constituted when sentencing a relevant person.
+Conviction-based applications may also be made to the Court as constituted when sentencing a relevant person.
 Conviction based orders, such as forfeiture and pecuniary orders are frequently appropriately and efficiently dealt with and made by the sentencing Judge.
 The establishment of the List will not affect this practice in the majority of cases, but where appropriate conviction based applications may also be initiated in or transferred to the List.